-- 1. The Election Commission of India is an autonomous constitutional authority responsible for administering Union and State election processes in India. - 2.
-The Election Commission was established in accordance with the Constitution on 25th January 1950. - 3.
-Article 324 of the Constitution mentions about the election commission mentioned in part XV. - 4.
-The institution of Election Commission presently consists of the Chief election commissioner and two other election commissioners, appointed by the President. - 5.
+- 1. Article 324 of the Constitution mentions the election commission mentioned in part XV. - 2.
+The institution of the Election Commission presently consists of the chief election commissioner and two other election commissioners, appointed by the President. - 3.
 They hold office for a term of six years.
-The age of retirement is 65 years, whichever comes earlier. - 6.
-The first election commissioner of India was Sukumar Sen. - 7.
-Sunil Arora is the current and 23rd Chief Election Commissioner of India. - 8.
-Election Commission HQ New Delhi
+The age of retirement is 65 years, whichever comes earlier. - 4.
+The first election commissioner of India was Sukumar Sen.